Biden’s inaugural address was a call for help: ‘We have to be different’

 In foreign affairs, Biden appears confident that he will be able to unilaterally fulfill his promise of undoing Trump’s footprint.

-“Here’s my message to those beyond our borders.
-America has been tested and we’ve come out stronger for it,” Biden said.
+“Here’s my message to those beyond our borders: America has been tested, and we’ve come out stronger for it,” Biden said.
 “We will repair our alliances and engage with the world once again.”

 But on the domestic front, Biden spoke with less certainty, repeatedly appealing to his audience.
 He will begin to govern with the slimmest majorities in the House and Senate.
 His presidential megaphone will struggle to reach the social media feeds, cable news broadcasts and talk radio stations that are the domain of his opponents.

-“I promise you, we will be judged, you and I, by how we resolve these cascading crises of our era,” he said.
+“I promise you: We will be judged, you and I, by how we resolve these cascading crises of our era,” he said.

 That hope of less divisiveness, more than any policy goal or global vision, has fueled Biden’s presidential campaign and election victory.
 It was different in kind from the far more ambitious hope for change that drove Obama, who had been elected on the promise of pushing the country beyond its history of racial division, endless war and fading economic fortunes.

-Obama himself had been wary of those expectations, and chose to respond in his first inaugural address with a dire outlook meant to temper them.
+Obama himself had been wary of those expectations and chose to respond in his first inaugural address with a dire outlook meant to temper them.

 “The challenges we face are real,” Obama said.
-“They are serious and they are many.
+“They are serious, and they are many.
 They will not be met easily.”

 Trump followed Obama selling yet another version of hope, this one anchored in the promise of disruption and destruction.
 In a brief and defiant inaugural speech, which Trump delivered in a light rain that he later denied, Trump had called out the former presidents and lawmakers who surrounded him as threats to the union.